jonathanrmarsh4/HealthPilot/replit.md

 ## System Architecture

 The application is a full-stack project utilizing React, TypeScript, Tailwind CSS, and shadcn/ui for the frontend, and Express.js with TypeScript for the backend.
 PostgreSQL, accessed via Drizzle ORM, serves as the primary database.
-AI capabilities are powered by Anthropic Claude 3 Haiku.
+AI capabilities are powered by OpenAI GPT-4o via Replit AI Integrations.

 **UI/UX Decisions:**
 - Dark mode support